psychemedia/pentrich-uprising/12_leeds_mercury.md

 The prisoners to this indictment, severally pleaded NOT GUILTY.

-The following gentlemnen were sworn of the Jury:— John Hood, Richard Baker, Thomas Sale, William Pickard, Robert John Walker, Thomas Wilberfoss, James Hebden, Robert Linsdale, Thmoas Clarke, J. Matthewman, T. Ellerby, and Anthony Kitchen.
+The following gentlemen were sworn of the Jury:— John Hood, Richard Baker, Thomas Sale, William Pickard, Robert John Walker, Thomas Wilberfoss, James Hebden, Robert Linsdale, Thmoas Clarke, J. Matthewman, T. Ellerby, and Anthony Kitchen.

 Counsel for the Prosecution— Messrs.
 TOPPING, RAINE, SCARLETT, and RICHARDSON.— Solicitor, Mr. LE BLANC.